agentrickard/workbench_access/README.md

 an editorial section.
 Other users within that section or its parents will be able to edit the content.

-A user may be granted editorial rights to a section specific to his account or by her assigned role on the site.
+A user may be granted editorial rights to a section specific to their account or by their assigned role on the site.
 Content may only be placed in sections that the user has rights to.

 ## Table of Contents